 This school is the best I miss it so much I'm proud I was a student at this school Mr.Ferguson was my 4th grade teacher and he's the best I never wanted to leave his class no school I go to will ever change how I feel about tenth street this school is amazing it's such a great school you're child will learn so much the teachers actually care about you and they wanna see you do you're best and remember IMPOSSIBLE really says IM POSSIBLE eagle pride forever !!

 Tenth Street Elementary School is a public elementary school in Los Angeles.
 The principal of Tenth Street Elementary School is Linda Ariyasu.
-1,041 students go to Tenth Street Elementary School and are mostly Hispanic; Black, non-Hispanic; and Asian.
+1,041 students attend Tenth Street Elementary School and are mostly Hispanic; Black, non-Hispanic; and Asian.
 70% of the Tenth Street Elementary School students are "limited in English proficiency."
-96% of the 1,041 students here get reduced lunch prices.
-The ratio of students to teachers at Tenth Street Elementary School is 17:1.
+96% of the 1,041 students here have subsidized lunches.
+The student to teacher ratio at Tenth Street Elementary School is 17:1.
 Olympic Primary Center is one of the nearest elementary schools.

 - Computer arts

 |Students eligible for free or reduced-price lunch program||96%||75%|